 We know it can be frightening to have your child need heart surgery, but our expert team is here to provide exceptional care.
-At Penn State Children’s Hospital, our patients are our top priority.
+At Penn State Health Children’s Hospital, our patients are our top priority.

 We offer our patients comprehensive, specialized cardiac care, including:

 - Dedicated pediatric cardiac operating room with pediatric cardiac anesthesiologists

 - Pediatric cardiac intensive care unit with pediatric critical care physicians and staff for patient management before and after surgery

 - A large staff of pediatric cardiologists, including specialists in diagnostic and interventional cardiac catheterization, arrhythmia, echocardiography, cardiac MRI and CT scan